acurwen/Workload-1-Repo/README.md

 The issue was that I downloaded the zip file directly from GitHub which included a parent directory.
 The application couldn’t be deployed because the right files couldn’t be reached/read.

+Uploading the zipfile that includes the parent directory:
 ![image](https://github.com/user-attachments/assets/47567b9a-788e-419d-a22d-11646f918a56)

 I fixed this by rezipping only the application sub files together, excluding the parent folder.
 Then I reuploaded my edited zip file into my application environment on Elastic Beanstalk and the application ran successfully!